bwlewis/duckdb_and_r/README.md

-# My thoughts and examples on DuckDB and R
+# My thoughts on DuckDB and R with examples

 This is work in progress as of May 2021, not all examples are complete and things are changing.
 I organize my thoughts into five easy pieces below.